DIAMONDS ARE FOREVER

 Diamonds Are Forever emerged as a concerted attempt to forget about On Her Majestys Secret Service and roll the series back to what it had been with Goldfinger (1964).
 Diamonds Are Forever feels like a strenuous effort to craft another Goldfinger Goldfinger director Guy Hamilton has been brought back in the directors chair, Shirley Bassey tunes the title song again, while Richard Maibaums original script even featured Bond facing Goldfingers twin brother, before this was quashed and Blofeld brought back.
 Interestingly, the plot also originally featured the villain abducting submarines in a super-tanker, an idea that was later rehashed in The Spy Who Loved Me (1977).
-(Diamonds Are Forever was also Blofelds last appearance as a villain apart from a cameo in the pre-credits teaser of For Your Eyes Only (1981) after Kevin McClory, the co-writer of the Thunderball (1961) novel with Ian Fleming, issued a legal challenge claiming that Blofeld was his creation).
+(Diamonds Are Forever was also Blofelds last appearance as a villain apart from a cameo in the pre-credits teaser of For Your Eyes Only (1981) after Kevin McClory, the co-writer of the Thunderball (1961) novel with Ian Fleming, issued a legal challenge claiming that Blofeld was his creation.
+The dispute was eventually settled by McClorys estate following his death in 2006 and Blofeld made his proper reappearance played by Christoph Waltz in Spectre (2015) 44 years later).

 Diamonds Are Forever followed the process begun with You Only Live Twice of fairly much abandoning the Ian Fleming source novel altogether.
 The plot in Ian Flemings 1956 novel about Bond pursuing diamond smugglers and becoming involved with mobsters was clearly too small in scale for the film it feels like the film has used scraps of Fleming as a springboard and then welded the series formula on top of this.
 About all that Richard Maibaum keeps from the book is the vague connection of Bond posing as Franks and tracing a diamond smuggling operation, the heroine Tiffany Case, the gay henchmen Wint and Kidd and a stopover in Las Vegas (which, when one thinks about it, is actually more of the source novel than all subsequent James Bond adaptations retain).
 Blofeld, Amsterdam, the orbital laser, the action scenes and the entirety of the plot is all an invention by the film.
 The laser satellite element feels out of place, as though it has to be there because the formula dictates that Bond have to deal with a world threatening menace.
 Moreover, Diamonds Are Forever throws out continuity to the rest of the series Bond is supposed to be obsessively pursuing Blofeld because he killed Tracy at the end of On Her Majestys Secret Service, but there is not the slightest mention made of her anywhere in the film.
 Originally, it had been planned that Diamonds Are Forever would start with Blofelds murder of Tracy that comes at the end of OHMSS, but here it is as though Broccoli and Saltzman want audiences to forget that OHMSS even happened.